fbpx

 ADF’s Samuel H. Scripps Studios is a non-recital school that offers young dancers a nurturing space to discover the joy of movement.
 Our experienced faculty focuses on each individual student to help them build confidence and foster an appreciation for dance.

-Winter/Spring 2024 Youth Classes
+Fall 2024 Youth Classes

 * call 919-797-2871 to redeem

-No refunds after the first 2 weeks of term
+No refunds after the first 2 weeks of term.

 Scholarships Available